igvteam/igvweb-mcp/README.md

 ```bash
 npm run build
 ```
-This will build a bundled `igvweb-mcp.js` file in the `dist` folder, as well as a Claude 'mcpb' package in the root folder.
+This will create or update 'igvweb.mcpb' package in the root folder.
+This file can be added to Claude Desktop as an extension.
+Other MCP clients may or may not work with this package.

 ## Usage

 ### Example MCP Client Configuration

-Add to your MCP client settings (e.g., Claude Desktop):
+Add to your MCP client settings (e.g., Claude Desktop).
+The --host and --port are websocket options and must match the corresponding igv-webapp settings.
+A websocket connection to IGV-Webapp will be started on launch.

 ```json
 {